 What Is Your Brand’s Permission?

 Brand permission is the permission that your advertising and marketing of your product or service are built upon.
-If your brand does not foster that permission your customer does not find illumination.
+If your brand does not foster that permission, your customer does not find illumination.

-A great adman once said that the enemy of great advertising is not bad advertising.
+A great adman once said that the enemy of great advertising is not lousy advertising.
 Anyone can spot bad advertising.
 No, he told me, the enemy of great advertising is good advertising — and he was right!

 The same is true for brands and the underlying permission that forms their foundation.
-When changing your brand always consider the permissions your brand owns.
+When changing your brand, always consider the permissions your brand owns.

 Customers Have Choices

-For the left-brain, your brand must include the logic and reasoning that conveys importance.
+For the left brain, your brand must include the logic and reasoning that conveys importance.
 It must be built upon a foundation of believable truths.
 Brand permission is the extent to which your brand has the right to be seen as true and real.

-But, oddly enough, truth is most often a right-brain perception and BRAND PERMISSION comes from a belief in truth.
+But, oddly enough, truth is most often a right-brain perception and BRAND PERMISSION comes from a belief in the truth.

 They are based in part on the experience of ad agencies.
-And, most of that experience is founded on mediocre brand definitions and forgettable advertising executions.
+And most of that experience is founded on mediocre brand definitions and forgettable advertising executions.

-If your brand permission is differentiated from the competitive set by customer precepts the core “life” beliefs that propel your customer to choose.
-Then the resulting marketing and advertising, if it is true to the brand, will be by definition different and better.
+If your brand permission is differentiated from the competitive set by customer precepts, the core “life” beliefs that propel your customer to choose.
+Then the resulting marketing and advertising, if it is true to the brand, will be, by definition, different and better.

 But what do they know about your brand permission?
 Or about what is most important in changing your brand.